Flag of Earth: Futurama

-In the 1999 Futurama science fiction comedy television series, set in the year 3000, the Earth is united under a world government.
-Its flag, contains thirteen horizontal stripes, alternating between red and white, with a blue canton in the left top corner, containing a globe, with the Americas prominently depicted in the centre.
+In the 1999 Futurama science fiction comedy television series, set in the 3000s, the Earth is united under a world government.
+Its flag contains thirteen horizontal stripes, alternating between red and white, with a blue canton in the left top corner, containing a globe, with the Americas prominently depicted in the centre.
 It was based on the flag of the United States.
 Its aspect ratio of the height of the flag to its width equals 10:19.
-The flag appeared for the first time in the episode "When Aliens Attack", and was prominently featured in the episode "A Taste of Freedom".
+The flag appeared for the first time in the episode "When Aliens Attack", and was prominently featured in the episode "A Taste of Freedom", where it was named the "Old Freebie".
+A variant of the flag based off of the First Navy Jack is also seen in "When Aliens Attack".

 The Expanse

-In the 2015, The Expanse science fiction television series, set in 23rd century, the Earth, together with the Moon and several colonies across the Solar System, are governed by the United Nations, that assumed a form of a united world government.
-Its flag is modified version of the current flag of the United Nations.
+In the 2015 science fiction television series The Expanse, set in the 23rd century, the Earth, together with the Moon and several colonies across the Solar System, are governed by the United Nations, that assumed a form of a united world government.
+Its flag is a modified version of the current flag of the United Nations.
 It consists of the white emblem placed in the centre, on the dark blue background.
-The emblem includes a azimuthal equidistant projection of the world map, centred on the North Pole, with the globe being bisected in the centre by the Prime meridian and the International Date Line.
+The emblem includes a simplified and stylized azimuthal equidistant projection of the world map, centred on the North Pole, with the globe being bisected in the centre by the prime meridian and the International Date Line.
 The projection of the map extends to 60 degrees south latitude, and includes four concentric circles, with an empty space left in the place, where the most inner circle should be.
-The projection accounts for the estimates of the sea level rise that is predicted to occur by the 23rd century.
 As such it depicts altered coast lines of the landmasses.
 Around the map is placed a circle, with eight smaller circles event distributed around its subconference.
-They symbolize the Lunar phase, and depicts, from the top clockwise, the first quarter, waxing crescent, new moon, waning crescent, last quarter, waning gibbous, full moon, and waxing gibbous.
+They symbolize the lunar phase, and depicts, from the top clockwise, the first quarter, waxing crescent, new moon, waning crescent, last quarter, waning gibbous, full moon, and waxing gibbous.
 The elements are inscribed in a wreath consisting of crossed conventionalized branches of the olive tree, which then, are inscribed in two rows of circular lines, cut vertically in the middle.
 Above the map, between the space left by the lines, are three five-pointed stars, with the middle one, placed higher than the remaining two.
-Below the emblem, is inscribed text in the white capital letters, that reads "UNITED NATIONS".
+Below the emblem, is inscribed text in the white capital letters, that reads "United Nations".